 This podcast is a way for me to say “Thank you” to God for dearly beloved friends- especially the women of my extended community in my sweet little big town, Nashville!
 And it’s a way of encouraging you, my Christian sister to take up space and bloom where you’re planted, to help grow the Kingdom of God by making disciples who make disciples….

 I want you to discover, as I did, that when all 3 of these (soulcare, spirituality and social spaces) are integrated, problems take their proper size.
 When you are in touch with your emotions, deeply connected to your Maker, and have a few trustworthy others in your corner, you’ll realize you don’t have to camp in isolation anymore.
 You’ll go from pitching a tent by the River of Despairing Loneliness to only occasionally dropping by the Visitor Center on the way to the Lodge of Hope.
 (Pardon the cheesy analogy.
 It’s camping season here in my beloved Tennessee.
 And although I’m not big on camping, I have friends who love it and talk about it incessantly. 🙂

-If I could, I’d yell my message of “healthy interdependence” from the mountaintops.
+If I could, I’d yell my message of “healthy interdependent disciple-making” from the mountaintops.
 This show is my feeble attempt at doing that….
 I’ve been inadvertently training for 50 something years, writing about it for 8…..
 Join me in the conversation.
-Subscribe to HeyLOVE podcast, find me on facebook or instagram and let’s talk relationships.
+Subscribe to Heylove on iTunes, find me on facebook or instagram and let’s talk relationships.